KAUSTIKR/AI-Project/README.md

 9. 7GZCNHOruZsbNYIaPud5Lb
 10. 2HOjSDwKRMq2NZ78aGewy2
 ```
-The playlist generation begins with a starting track, such as 05S5yY7H0WuiQsEhrtjQj5.
+The playlist generation begins with a starting track, such as **05S5yY7H0WuiQsEhrtjQj5**.
 Each time the program runs, a different starting track is randomly selected from the dataset, resulting in a unique playlist.
 All recommended tracks are then added to the Spotify app's playback queue.

-*Logging Interactions*
+**Logging Interactions**
  ```bash
 Logging Interactions
 Logged: 05S5yY7H0WuiQsEhrtjQj5 | 0.3 | liked: 0